Misconceptions About Applying to all 8 Ivy League Colleges

 Myth: Ivy League colleges are similar

 Reality This assumption can serve as a death knell for students and parents who are targeting to apply to Ivy League colleges.
 Each of these colleges is distinct, hence making the decision-making process a tough one.
 Research the colleges, and you will find that even Ivy Leagues are ranked every year.
-Harvard, Princeton, and Yale are the hardest to get into.
+Harvard, Princeton University, and Yale are the hardest to get into.
 Though officially not an Ivy, Stanford also falls in this category.
 Dartmouth, Brown, and Columbia make up the second tier, and Cornell and U Penn are the easier of the Ivies to get into.

 Every student flourishes in a particular learning environment.
 Columbia’s Core Curriculum is not for everyone, and neither is Brown’s open curriculum that encourages inter-disciplinary studies (Navigating College Curricula: Open vs. Core Options Explained | Ivy Central) while, U Penn’s hyper-competitive pre-professional atmosphere prepares students to have a global mindset, and transcend traditional disciplinary boundaries.
 Thriving in U.S. College Classrooms: A Guide for Students | Ivy Central